889-dj/KnowledgeHub/TypeScript/ts.md

 - Type assertions in TypeScript are a way to tell the compiler to treat a value as a specific type, regardless of its inferred type.
 - In TypeScript, the as keyword is used for type assertions, allowing you to explicitly inform the compiler about the type of a value when it cannot be inferred automatically
 - `as const`,`as any`,`as [type] (type assertions)`,`! (non null assertion) - infers that the vale will not be null/undefined`
-<br/>There are two syntaxes for type assertions in TypeScript:
+<br/>There are two syntaxes for type assertions/ type casting in TypeScript:
 ```
 The “angle-bracket” syntax: <T>value
 The “as” syntax: value as T